Roman-Supernova-PIT/campari/README.md

 ### Experimental
-**pixel:** bool, if true, use a pixel (tophat) function rather than a delta function to be convolved with the PSF in order to build the model.\
-**makecontourGrid:** bool, a new method I am working on to generate the adaptive grid.
-Seems to be better!
-TODO: Consider replacing the default method.\
-**fit_background:** bool, if true, add an extra parameter that fits for the mean sky background level.
-Since we have the exact number in the image header, this should be false.\

 | Parameter          | Type  | Description                                                                                                                                |
 |---------------------|-------|-------------------------------------------------------------------------------------------------------------------------------------------|
 | pixel               | bool  | If true, use a pixel (tophat) function rather than a delta function to be convolved with the PSF in order to build the model.            |